MekAkUActOR/RowHammer/Paper Review/SIGMETRICS__2016__Understanding-Latency-Variation-in-Modern-DRAM-Chips_-Experimental-Characterization`-Analysis-and-Optimization.md

 - Only carried out experiments on old DDR3 chips.
 - Unrealistic mechanism.
   - It must take a huge amount of time to investigate the latency variation in a DRAM chip, for it takes 1300 hours in similar experiments.
 And latency variations in different chips are distinctive, so one should do the investigation on every chip.
-And the latency variation in one chip may change with time, make it more difficult.
+And the latency variation in one chip may change with time, making it more difficult.
   - No latency margin, unreliable.
 After all, most of “waste latency” in contemporary DRAM are because of margin.
   - Looking up and applying latency for every request also induces latencies.
 - Flawed simulation, evading the crucial point.
 Didn’t discuss the overhead of looking up and applying latency for every request.